Autism spectrum disorder (ASD)

 How common is ASD?

-ASD is among the most common developmental disabilities, affecting about one in 100 children in Australia.
-The characteristics usually show themselves in the first 2-3 years of life.
+ASD is among the most common developmental disabilities, affecting about one in 150 people in Australia.

 What causes autism spectrum disorder?

-There are a number of neurological disorders that have symptoms similar to those of ASD.
-ASD can also be associated with certain other medical conditions including:
+ASD is also associated with certain other medical conditions including:

 - tuberous sclerosis (a rare genetic disorder causing tumours to develop in the brain and other organs);